vitelabs/vite-wiki/docs/api/vitejs/provider/provider.md

 Our network connection layer uses RPC protocol.
 This part is mainly about how to connect to gvite, you can use http, websocket or IPC to get into connect with gvite.

-HTTP / Websocket / IPC 皆集成以下方法及属性。
+HTTP / Websocket / IPC Each of those has already integrated methods and attributes as below
 :::

 ## Instance Properties